Having a dog and working 9-5

 Puppies need constant care in the early months, something that new dog owners often don’t realise and then try to leave their puppy alone too soon.
 This can be really distressing for a young puppy who is too young to be separated from their carer.
 It’s also important to be consistent with your puppy’s toilet training to help them learn and establish a good routine.
 This would be hard to do without closely supervising your puppy until they are fully house trained.

-Eventually you will be able to leave your dog alone at home for short periods of time.
-Until then, here’s some options for puppy care while you’re at work:
+Eventually, you will be able to leave your dog alone at home for short periods of time.
+Until then, here are some options for puppy care while you’re at work:

 How long can you leave a dog alone in the house?